rocqetry/rocqet/NOTES.md

-2. Our case study will be informed by the historical example of a verified compiler, from John McCarthy and James Painter (the McPain compiler), and show extensiblity by incrementally adding features until the compiler is CompCert-like:
+2. Our case study will be informed by the historical example of a verified compiler, from John McCarthy and James Painter (the McPain compiler), and show extensiblity by incrementally adding features until the resulting compiler is CompCert-like:

    McPain -----------------------> Imp -----------------------> * -----------------------> CompCert
              Add statements               Add functions                Add Memory Model